Broad Institute Terra Atlas

 Most of the 24 hours were dedicated to building out the HTML prototype, with a strong focus on prioritizing the core features we wanted to showcase.

-Once the backend was in place, I had some time to design an ideal version of the frontend in Figma, presenting what Atlas could look like if we had more development time, giving judges a clearer vision of the project's full potential.
+Once the backend was in place, I had some time to design an ideal version of the front

 If researchers want to share workspace progress to outside affiliates, they often have to grant access to the full workspace.